NaViGatorFL/FICS-eChain/README.md

 # eChain Deployment workflow
 Please follow the instructions below and run the commands

 ## Step 0
-Install Ubuntu 20.04 followed by Docker
+Install Ubuntu 20.04 and then install Docker 20.10.4+

 ## Step 1
 ```
 cd ~/mywork